 St. Nicholas became bishop of Myra at a young age and was well-loved by those under his charge.
 You can talk about his time as bishop after you make this fabulous bishop’s miter from KinderCraze.

 It just wouldn’t be Christmas without making a batch of cookies in honor of St. Nicholas.
 No time for baking?
 No problem!
 These nutter butter Saint Nick cookies are easy peasy, and you don’t even have to turn on your oven.

-4. Watch this quick video to learn more about how the tradition of celebrating St. Nick came to America.
+4. Watch this quick video to learn more about how “Santa Claus” (aka Saint Nick) came to be a symbol of Christmas.

-5. Do an easy St. Nick toilet paper roll craft with the kids.
+5. Do an easy St. Nick craft with the kids.